 The sensitivity analysis figures provided by the Actuary are approximate only.
-It has been assumed that there have been no changes in accounting policies, Scheme benefits, the age/sex/ service profile of employees, levels of pay and contributions made.
+It has been assumed that there have been no changes in accounting policies, Scheme benefits, the age/sex/service profile of employees, levels of pay and contributions made.
 The Actuary has also indicated that the impact of an increase in member life expectancy would be in the range of 3-5%, subject to varying factors.
 These figures should not therefore be construed as providing accurate outturn figures for future accounting periods.
-No allowance has been made for the impact of Covid-19 on the pension fund, as the long term impact on the fund was not known in March 2020.
+No allowance has been made for the impact of Covid-19 on the pension fund, as the long term impact on the fund was not known in March 2021 The accounting position, due to the effect of Russia's Invasion of Ukraine, was seen as quite small by the actuary.
+The accounting assumptions used at 31 March 2022 are based on market expectations which are shaped by global events, including the invasion of Ukraine.